-Sabbath services at Temple Emanu-El are held Friday evenings at 6 PM (EST/EDT) and Saturday mornings at 10:30 AM in the Main Sanctuary (Fifth Avenue at 65th Street), unless noted otherwise.
+Sabbath services at Temple Emanu-El are held Friday evenings at 6 PM (EST/EDT) and Saturday mornings at 10:30 AM in the Fifth Avenue Sanctuary (Fifth Avenue at 65th Street), unless noted otherwise.
 An organ recital precedes Friday evening services, starting at 5:45 PM, and Saturday morning services, starting at 10:15 AM.
 An Oneg Shabbat follows all Friday evening services.
 On Saturdays at 9:15 AM, worshipers are invited to join us for our Weekly Torah Study.
 Enter at the Marvin and Elisabeth Cassell Community House, One East 65th Street.

 On Friday, January 17, 2014, Temple Emanu-El welcomed the Rev. Dr. Calvin O. Butts III and the Abyssinian Baptist Church Cathedral Choir for a special Sabbath service to commemorate the life and legacy of the Rev. Dr. Martin Luther King Jr. Learn more »